Boeing 747: Delays and certification

-Entry into service
+In service

-On January 15, 1970, First Lady of the United States Pat Nixon christened Pan Am's first 747 at Dulles International Airport (later Washington Dulles International Airport) in the presence of Pan Am chairman Najeeb Halaby.
+On January 15, 1970, First Lady Pat Nixon christened Pan Am's first 747 at Dulles International Airport in the presence of Pan Am chairman Najeeb Halaby.
 Instead of champagne, red, white, and blue water was sprayed on the aircraft.
-The 747 entered service on January 22, 1970, on Pan Am's New York–London route; the flight had been planned for the evening of January 21, but engine overheating made the original aircraft unusable.
-Finding a substitute delayed the flight by more than six hours to the following day when Clipper Victor was used.
+The 747 entered service on January 22, 1970, on Pan Am's New York–London route; the flight had been planned for the evening of January 21, but engine overheating made the original aircraft (Clipper Young America, registration N735PA) unusable.
+Finding a substitute delayed the flight by more than six hours to the following day when Clipper Victor (registration N736PA) was used.
 The 747 enjoyed a fairly smooth introduction into service, overcoming concerns that some airports would not be able to accommodate an aircraft that large.
 Although technical problems occurred, they were relatively minor and quickly solved.
-After the aircraft's introduction with Pan Am, other airlines that had bought the 747 to stay competitive began to put their own 747s into service.
-Boeing estimated that half of the early 747 sales were to airlines desiring the aircraft's long range rather than its payload capacity.
-While the 747 had the lowest potential operating cost per seat, this could only be achieved when the aircraft was fully loaded; costs per seat increased rapidly as occupancy declined.
-A moderately loaded 747, one with only 70 percent of its seats occupied, used more than 95 percent of the fuel needed by a fully occupied 747.
-Nonetheless, many flag-carriers purchased the 747 due to its prestige "even if it made no sense economically" to operate.
-During the 1970s and 1980s, over 30 regularly scheduled 747s could often be seen at John F. Kennedy International Airport.